Contact Us

 Trekking in Nepal information

-Trekking Nepal information ” Literally, the meaning of trekking is gentle walking “.
-The word derived from South Africa that means a long journey especially made my foot.
-We can say the trekking means a journey by walking over the hills and mountains region.
-The elevation of trekking counted from 500m to 5000m above the sea level.
-Exceptionally, only the country Nepal offers adventurous trekking up to 5545m, Kalapathar in the Everest region.
+Trekking Nepal information Literally, the meaning of "trekking" is "gentle walking."
+The word is derived from South Africa, which means a long journey, especially made my foot.
+We can say trekking means a journey by walking over the hills and mountains.
+The elevation of trekking counted from 500 m to 5000 m above sea level.
+Exceptionally, only the country Nepal offers adventurous trekking up to 5545 m, Kalapathar, in the Everest region.
 One doesn’t require having any special climbing and mountaineering skills in order to go trekking.
-Just as you need to have Strong Passion, Desire, and Dedication.
-Trekking is also known as a journey by foot, to hike throughout the remote area crossing the villages and rivers, enjoying nature, you spent your time away from your home.
+Just as you need to have strong passion, desire, and dedication.
+Trekking is also known as a journey by foot to hike throughout the remote area, crossing the villages and rivers, and enjoying nature.
+You spend your time away from your home.

-Trekking in Nepal is a great way of Exploration Himalayas, villages and many unexplored destinations.
-Nepal is known as “Paradise destination for the trekking lovers”.
-8 out of 10 highest peak lies in Nepal including World’s highest Peak Mt.
-EVEREST (8848m).
-Along with Kanchanjanga (8586m), Lhotse (8516m), Makalu (8485m), Cho Oyu (8201m), Dhaulagiri first (8167m), Manaslu ( 8163m), Annapurna first (8091m).
-Similarly, thousands of alpine peaks are recorded, among them, Amadablam, Tseko Ri, Island peak, Langtang Lirung, Ganesh Himal, Gaurisanker, are amongst the most popular peaks in Nepal.
-Some of the peaks, hills, valleys, and villages are still unexplored and far from human settlement.
-Therefore, throughout the trekking one can explore the untouched destination of Nepal.
+Trekking in Nepal is a great way of exploring the Himalayas, villages, and many unexplored destinations.
+Nepal is known as “the paradise destination for trekking lovers.”
+8 out of 10 of the highest peaks lie in Nepal, including the world’s highest peak, Mt.
+Everest (8848 m).
+Along with Kanchanjanga (8586 m), Lhotse (8516 m), Makalu (8485 m), Cho Oyu (8201 m), Dhaulagiri first (8167 m), Manaslu (8163 m), and Annapurna I (8091 m).
+Similarly, thousands of alpine peaks are recorded; among them, Amadablam, Tseko Ri, Island Peak, Langtang Lirung, Ganesh Himal, and Gaurisanker are among the most popular peaks in Nepal.
+Some of the peaks, hills, valleys, and villages are still unexplored and far from human settlements.
+Therefore, throughout the trek, one can explore the untouched destination of Nepal.

 Types of trekking in Nepal: